fusion809/fusion809.github.io-old2/_posts/2016/03/ATOM/footnotes.md

 {% endcapture %}

 {% capture fn15 %}
-Assuming this overlay has already been added, if not, then add it using the line {% include Code/coders.html line1="layman -a sabayon-tools" %} and omit {% include Code/coders.html line1="layman -s sabayon-tools" %} in the follow lines of code.
+Assuming this overlay has already been added, if not, then add it using the line {% include Code/coders.html line1="layman -a sabayon-tools" %} and omit {% include Code/coders.html line1="layman -s sabayon-tools" %} in the following lines of code.
 This also assumes that the Portage Tree has been synced before on your current machine using the {% include Code/coders.html line1="emerge-webrsync" %} command, if not do this instead of running {% include Code/coders-fs.html line1="emerge --sync" %}<a href="#fnref:15" class="reversefootnote">↩</a>
 {% endcapture %}
 <h2>Footnotes</h2>
 <ol>